MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 \subsection{Experiment Setups}

 We perform a variety of experiments to verify the proposed MambaMOS on the SemanticKITTI-MOS dataset~\cite{semantickitti, lidarmos}.
 Sequences 00$\sim$07 and 09$\sim$10 are used as the training set, sequence 08 is used as the validation set, and sequences 11$\sim$21 are used as the test set, following the same division as previous MOS methods~\cite{mapmos, mfmos, insmos}.
 The KITTI-road dataset~\cite{kitti_road} is also utilized in the experiments for comparison with other MOS methods, and the same partitioning approach as~\cite{mfmos} is maintained.
-The entire training is conducted on four NVIDIA RTX A6000 GPUs with 48G VRAM for $50$ epochs with a batch size of $4$.
+The entire training is conducted on four NVIDIA RTX A6000 GPUs for $50$ epochs with a batch size of $4$.
 AdamW~\cite{adamw} with a weight decay of $0.005$ is used as the optimizer, and the learning rate is set to $0.00032$.
 A grid size of $0.09m$ is applied to voxelize the input aggregated point cloud, and scans of $F=8$ are used for input same as~\cite{lidarmos,motionseg3d,mfmos}.
-Moreover, common point cloud data augmentation approaches such as random rotation and random flipping are applied during training to enhance the generalization capacity of MambaMOS.
 All ablation experiments were conducted on eight NVIDIA GeForce RTX 3090 GPUs, using a four-scan input ($F=4$), a batch size of $8$, and completed using automatic mixed precision.
 We report the voxelized moving object IoU for ablations.
 Additionally, similar to~\cite{lidarmos, rvmos, mfmos}, we employed additional semantic labels for training as well.
 During the validation and testing stages, Intersection-over-Union (IoU)~\cite{iou} is adopted as the metric to evaluate the performance.
 Following previous methods~\cite{lidar-imu-gnss,two_stream_mos,mapmos}, all experiments provide IoU for the moving objects as IoU$_{MOS}$ as the main evaluation metric which can be described as Equation~\ref{iou} with True Positive $TP$, False Positive $FP$ and False Negative $FN$: